rztongr/PRO/README.md

 Information about the paper

 ## Overview
 Here，we develop a software package PRO which can generate and demultiplex barcodes for nanopore sequencing.
 PRO is based on probability divergence, a "metric" we propose for the dissimilarity between two DNA sequences.
 For generating barcodes, PRO ensures that any two barcode sequences in a barcode kit are sufficiently distinct from each other.
 Using PRO, we have greatly expanded the capacity of barcode.
-For demultiplexing barcodes, PRO achieves higher precision than demultiplexin tools now available for nanopore sequencing in our experiments.
+For demultiplexing barcodes, PRO achieves higher precision than demultiplexing tools now available for nanopore sequencing in our experiments.

 ## Installation
     PRO can be used on the linux system.